isomerpages/moe-scgs/_prospective-students/Fees.md

 In SCGS, we strongly believe that no deserving student should be deprived of an education.
 We have in place a comprehensive school-based Financial Assistance scheme to support our students.
 Application forms for financial assistance are available from&nbsp;[SCGS website](/prospective-students/financial-assistance/)&nbsp;and General Office.

-School fees and miscellaneous fees are due and payable quarterly in advance and deducted through GIRO.
+Secondary School fees and miscellaneous fees are due and payable quarterly in advance and deducted through GIRO.
+Please click here for E-GIRO Application for Secondary School Fee.

 Fees, once paid or deducted, will not be refunded.